The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in North Carolina, US

 Accepting New Patients

-Padraig Hawkins is a Pulmonary Medicine provider in Chapel Hill, North Carolina.
+Padraig Hawkins is a Pulmonary Medicine provider practicing medicine in Chapel Hill, North Carolina.
 Dr. Hawkins is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Subcutaneous Emphysema, Alpha-1 Antitrypsin Deficiency (AATD), Emphysema, and Pulmonary Alveolar Proteinosis.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Subcutaneous Emphysema, Alpha-1 Antitrypsin Deficiency (AATD), Emphysema, and Pulmonary Alveolar Proteinosis.
 Dr. Hawkins is currently accepting new patients.

 Advanced in Pulmonary Alveolar Proteinosis